-The following diagram (over page) illustrates the role that each forum is required to undertake in relation to the Board Assurance Framework (BAF) and the Risk Register.
+The following diagram illustrates the role that each forum is required to undertake in relation to the Board Assurance Framework (BAF) and the Risk Register.
 It takes into consideration what each group should be in receipt of and the role it is accountable for discharging:

-BAF (in full at start of year, then quarterly or biannual review) 15+ Risks (summary or 'corporate risk register') Board of Directors BAF (in full at start of year, then quarterly or bi-annual review) 15+ Risks (summary or 'corporate risk register') Risk strategy and policy BAF 15+ Risks (summary or 'corporate risk register') Audit & Risk Committee Risk strategy and policy BAF 15+ Risks (summary or 'corporate risk register') Relevant section of the BAF allocated to each Committee for ongoing review Relevant 15+ Risks (summary or 'corporate risk register') Board Committee Seeking assurance on behalf of the Board that strategic risks identified through the BAF are being appropriately managed by Executive leads, assurance/mitigations are correctly identified, actioned, and strategic risks updated accordingly.
-Review the BAF and 15+ risks following review by the Executive Risk Group Executive Directors Meeting Seeking assurance that organisational risks are being appropriately managed, assurance/mitigations are correctly identified and actioned 15+ Risk Register Risk Dashboard & Risk movement log BAFs Executive Risk Group Scrutiny and challenge on organisational risks scoring 15+ Review, accept/challenge new 15+ risks Holding care Groups/Corporate Divisions to account for timely and appropriate management of risk 12+ Risk RegisterCare Group Risk Dashboard & Risk movement log Care Group Board Scrutiny and challenge of 12+ risksIdentify common risks/trends 8+ Risk RegisterCare Group Risk Dashboard Care Group Risk Group Scrutiny and challenge of 8+ Care Group risks Holding services/ departments to account for effective and timely management of risks Specialty/ Department Risk Register Specialty/ Department Ensuring effective and timely management of risks held by the Specialty/ Department with risk registers updated and maintained in a timely manner
+BAF (3x annum)Corporate Risk Register Board of Directors Seeking assurance over strategic risks and those within the Corporate Risk Register Risk strategy and policyBAF Audit & Risk Committee Seeking assurance over the risk management systems and processes operating across the Trust.
+Relevant section of the BAF allocated to each Committee for ongoing review Corporate Risk Register Board Committee Seeking assurance on behalf of the Board that strategic risks identified through the BAF are being appropriately managed by Executive leads, assurance/mitigations are correctly identified, actioned, and strategic risks updated accordingly.
+Review the BAF Executive Directors Meeting Seeking assurance that strategic risks are being appropriately managed, assurance/mitigations are correctly identified and actioned, and assurance is received.
+All risks of ≥15 Risk Dashboard & Risk movement log BAF Executive Risk Group Scrutiny and challenge on organisational risks scoring ≥15 Review, accept/challenge new ≥15 risks Holding care Groups/Corporate Divisions to account for timely and appropriate management of risk ≥15 Risk RegisterCare Group Risk Dashboard & Risk movement log Care Group Board Scrutiny and challenge of ≥15 risks Identify common risks/trends ≥8 Risk RegisterCare Group Risk Dashboard Care Group Risk Group Scrutiny and challenge of ≥8 Care Group risks Holding services/ departments to account for effective and timely management of risks Specialty/ Department Risk Register Specialty/ Department Ensuring effective and timely management of risks held by the Specialty/ Department with risk registers updated and maintained in a timely manner